VEA Will Initiate Legislation and Budget Items To:

 Support the unique needs and challenges in Virginia’s small and rural school divisions.

 Reform Standards of Learning (SOL) assessments to both reduce the total testing time for students annually and offer formative results to inform instructional practice.
-Reduce Standards of Learning (SOL) assessments to the minimum federal requirements.

-Improve, implement, and fund professional development for educators that incorporate culturally responsive and restorative justice practices, and address implicit bias.
+Improve, implement, and fund professional development for educators that incorporate culturally responsive and trauma-informed restorative justice practices, and address implicit bias.

 Improve equitable access to high-speed Internet and appropriate technology for all students, communities, and school staff.